-Everyday tasks like showering, bathing and shaving can put home-damaging humidity into the air in your Middle Georgia home.
+Everyday tasks like showering, bathing and shaving can put home-damaging humidity into the air in your Milledgeville and Middle Georgia home.
 There’s good news however—a straightforward bathroom ventilation fan can protect you from warped wood, mold growth, cracked drywall and other trouble connected with a humid bathroom.

 Even if you have ventilation fans in your bathrooms, do you know if they’re the proper size?
 Are they as soft and energy efficient as they could be?
 Air Concepts of Middle Georgia is here to answer your questions.